7 Types of Industrial Mixers

 Example of an industrial mixer

 Mixing ingredients may seem like a simple process, but it is more than just combining ingredients.
 When you have ingredients that you do not want to mix together or you have a large amount of ingredients to mix, the type of industrial mixer comes into play.
-Industrial mixers have revolutionized many different industries as they contribute an important role in large-scale production of all types.
-Any device that is designed to mix raw materials or ingredients together can be considered a mixer.
-However, for the purpose of this blog, we are referring to an industrial mixer as a piece of equipment that mixes materials together as a part of a larger production process.
+Industrial mixing equipment has revolutionized many different industries contributing an important role in large-scale production of all types.
+For the purpose of this blog, we are referring to an industrial mixer as a piece of equipment that mixes materials together as a part of a larger production process.
 This could include mixers used in food processing, chemical processing, pharmaceutical products, plastic processing and more.

 Industrial Mixer Categories

-Categorizing industrial mixers and agitators can be more difficult than expected.
+Categorizing industrial mixers, agitators, and other industrial mixing machines can be more difficult than expected.
 Even if mixers look similar, they can be used for vastly different applications.
-On the other hand, mixers can have similar uses but look completely different.
 With this in mind, we are categorizing mixers mostly based on their design in this blog.
-Other ways mixers can be categorized include:
+Other ways industrial mixing equipment can be categorized include:

 • Industry: Mixers are used in various industries and they may be categorized this way.